kyuff/es/README.md

-# es
+# Event Sourcing in Go

-Library to create work with an Event Sourced persistence layer in Go
+Library to work with Event Sourcing as a Persistence Layer in Go